JunXiang-Leong/IPA_CSD3120/README.md

     - Requires : Unity 2021.3.20f1 (other versions may cause bugs)
     - A page to host the product after build.
+    - you can find the scene under My project\Assets\Samples\WebXR Interactions\0.16.3-preview\Sample Scene\Scenes
+    - open the scene and you can test it in unity
+    - remember to make sure that the scene is included in the build list before building else nothing will happen.

     ---